-Home Fundraising is what a lot of people would guess it is.
-It involves going from home to home and fundraising for charity.
-Admittedly, it takes place at an unusual time – from 3:30 till 9:00 pm.
-However, I don’t think that’s going to have a negative impact on my life.
+A lot of people can probably guess what Home Fundraising does.
+It involves going from home-to-home and fundraising for charity.
+Admittedly, regarding paid employment, it takes place at an unusual time – from 3:30 till 9:00 pm.
+However, I don’t think that it’s going to have a negative effect on my life.

-Today it has interfered with my article writing time, but I am still going to have time to do the blogging.
-I’ve put myself down for four days.
-As it stands, I’m not working on a Monday.
+Today, it has interfered with my blog post writing time, but it’s still going to be done soon enough.
+I’ve decided to put myself down for four days of work per week; right now, I’m not working on a Monday.

-Home Fundraising is very much against discrimination of any sort, and this is good news for me.
+Home Fundraising disapproves of any sort of discrimination, and this is good news for me.

-Manchester region’s deputy manager Conor noticed how difficult it was for me to remember my lines yesterday.
+Conor, deputy manager of the region of Manchester, noticed how difficult it was for me to remember my lines yesterday.
 Nevertheless, he’s rightfully given me a chance to shine in front of the doors over the next few days.
 I’m feeling confident that I can provide them with some decent work.

-I’ll be starting off by talking about and asking people for contributions to Barnardo’s.
-If you don’t know, this is the UK’s largest children’s charity.
+To begin with, I’ll be talking about and asking people for contributions to Barnardo’s.
+If you don’t know, Barnardo’s is the UK’s largest children’s charity.
 It took me some time to wander through my lines yesterday.
 I spent about six hours trying to memorise the ones that I initially chose.

 But looking back now, I know I didn’t need to be so precise.
-When having a chat with others, body language and tone of voice are what gets a message across.
-It’s said that words only account for 7% of what grabs a person’s attention.
+When having a chat with others, I found out body language and tone of voice are what gets a message across.
+It’s believed that words only account for 7% of what grabs a person’s attention.